MetaMask/template-snap-monorepo/README.md

 For further instructions, consult [the MetaMask Snaps quickstart documentation](https://docs.metamask.io/snaps/get-started/quickstart).

-## Cloning
+## GitHub Actions

-This repository contains GitHub Actions that you may find useful, see `.github/workflows` and [Releasing & Publishing](https://github.com/MetaMask/template-snap-monorepo/edit/main/README.md#releasing--publishing) below for more information.
+This template contains GitHub Actions that you may find useful, see `.github/workflows` and [Releasing & Publishing](https://github.com/MetaMask/template-snap-monorepo/edit/main/README.md#releasing--publishing) below for more information.

-If you clone or create this repository outside the MetaMask GitHub organization, you probably want to run `./scripts/cleanup.sh` to remove some files that will not work properly outside the MetaMask GitHub organization.
+If you use this template outside the MetaMask GitHub organization, you probably want to run `./scripts/cleanup.sh` to remove some files that will not work properly outside the MetaMask GitHub organization.

 Note that the `action-publish-release.yml` workflow contains a step that publishes the frontend of this snap (contained in the `public/` directory) to GitHub pages.
 If you do not want to publish the frontend to GitHub pages, simply remove the step named "Publish to GitHub Pages" in that workflow.